markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 SHA-256 hash of identifying characteristics of the destination.
 To users, the destination addresses will be displayed as 16 hexadecimal bytes, like this example: ``<13425ec15b621c1d928589718000d814>``.

-The truncation size of 16 bytes (128 bits) for destinations has been choosen as a reasonable tradeoff between address space and packet overhead.
-The address space accomodated by this size can support many billions of simultaneously active devices on the same network, while keeping packet overhead low, which is essential on low-bandwidth networks.
+The truncation size of 16 bytes (128 bits) for destinations has been chosen as a reasonable trade-off between address space and packet overhead.
+The address space accommodated by this size can support many billions of simultaneously active devices on the same network, while keeping packet overhead low, which is essential on low-bandwidth networks.
 In the very unlikely case that this address space nears congestion, a one-line code change can upgrade the Reticulum address space all the way up to 256 bits, ensuring the Reticulum address space could potentially support galactic-scale networks.
-This is obviusly complete and ridiculous over-allocation, and as such, the current 128 bits should be sufficient, even far into the future.
+This is obviously complete and ridiculous over-allocation, and as such, the current 128 bits should be sufficient, even far into the future.

 By default Reticulum encrypts all data using elliptic curve cryptography.
 Any packet sent to a